ControlSystemStudio/phoebus/app/alarm/Readme.md

 SASL_SSL will use SSL encryption and SASL authentication, which we will configure below for username/password.
 You may also remove the PLAINTEXT listner if you want to disallow unencrypted communication.

-In `/opt/kafka/config/server.properties` add the SSL configuration
+In `/opt/kafka/config/server.properties` add the SSL configurationData
 ```
 # If you want the brokers to authenticate to each other with SASL, use SASL_SSL here
 security.inter.broker.protocol=SSL